apache/carbondata/docs/flink-integration-guide.md

 ## Usage scenarios

   The CarbonData flink integration module is used to connect Flink and Carbon.
-The module provides a set of Flink BulkWriter implementations (CarbonLocalWriter and CarbonS3Writer).
+The module provides a set of Flink BulkWriter implementations (CarbonLocalWriter (for Local and HDFS filesystems) and CarbonS3Writer).
 The data is processed by the Flink, and finally written into the stage directory of the target table by the CarbonXXXWriter.

   By default, those data in table stage directory, can not be immediately queried, those data can be queried